kupuguy/ansible-role-relkit/README.md

 <!-- THIS IS A GENERATED FILE, DO NOT EDIT -->

 All things Build & Release.
-This role manages the provisioning of various B&R tools and services, including build environments, continuous integration services and package repositories.
+This role manages the provisioning of various B&R tools and services, including code repositories, build environments, continuous integration services and package repositories.
 See the usage section for the exhaustive list of available components.
  Version 0.1.